 Scholarship grants are taxable in the U.S. and your sponsor (the United States Department of State), acting on your behalf, pays the 14% required tax on your IIE scholarship to the IRS.
 This is done instead of deducting your tax obligation from your grant or asking you to make the tax payment directly.

 Required Information for Those Who Receive Money Directly from IIE

 GRANTAX is the tax management service at IIE in New York.
 An outside tax service will prepare and IIE GRANTAX will submit your annual United States income tax return to the IRS at no cost to you.
 Most IIE grantees are eligible to use the GRANTAX service; however if you receive your funding directly from IIE's Fulbright Student, LASPAU or HHH programs, you are required to use the GRANTAX service to file your tax return and cannot file by yourself or through another tax service.

 Steps to Use The GRANTAX Service

-- Each year in late January, your IIE program representative will send information on how to complete the online questionnaire and submit it electronically to GRANTAX by the end of March.
-After completing the online questionnaire, you are required to email, mail or fax any other tax documents that you may have received summarizing your U.S. source income that is not your IIE Scholarship, a copy of your social security card/individual taxpayer identification letter and completed Power of Attorney forms 2848 and 231 should be sent to GRANTAX.
+- Each year in late January, your IIE program advisors will send information on how to complete the online questionnaire and submit it electronically to GRANTAX by the end of March.
+After completing the online questionnaire, you are required to upload to the Self Service Portal, email or mail any other tax documents that you may have received summarizing your U.S. source income that is not your IIE Scholarship, a copy of your social security card/individual taxpayer identification letter and completed Power of Attorney, Forms 2848 and 231, should be sent to GRANTAX.
 A checklist of the necessary documents will be provided on the online questionnaire as well.

 GRANTAX will submit your tax return to the IRS during the summer months.
 The IRS will send the refund checks to IIE and Grantax will process and send them to you during the fall.
 If your U.S. source income is solely from your IIE scholarship, then the entire refund amount will be kept by IIE and returned to your sponsor.